nilsmehlhorn/blog/src/pages/posts/everything-looks-better-with-an-image/index.md

 ## Establish facts

 You can do your work as thorough as you might.
 Curse and saviour of the web is that it's open for any device and user-agent.
 Therefore you need some ground rules.
-Under which circumstances is you app supposed to run?
+Under which circumstances is your app supposed to run?
 You just can't stretch a design at will.
 Desktop and mobile differ in more than just screen size.
 Nothing is more de-motivating than reworking something over and over again because you found yet another place where it looks off (unrelated hint: don't even try to use [grid in IE](https://rachelandrew.co.uk/archives/2016/11/26/should-i-try-to-use-the-ie-implementation-of-css-grid-layout/)).